Tiger Woods slammed for passing tampon to Justin Thomas after outdriving him

 The photo was tweeted by Rick Gehman with the caption, “Tiger Woods had a gift for Justin Thomas after driving it past him on number nine.”

-Video of the handoff showed Thomas glancing down at the item and immediately throwing it on the ground as Woods giggles as he walks ahead of him.
+Video of the handoff showed Thomas glancing down at the item and immediately throwing it on the ground as Woods giggles and throws his arm around him.

-While the move by Woods was meant to be a form of trash talk, it landed the golfing great in hot water.
+While the move by Woods was meant to be a form of trash talk to Thomas, a close friend off the course, it landed the golfing great in hot water.

 Author and Golf Digest contributor Shane Ryan took to Twitter to condemn the move.